ministryofjustice/moj-frontend/docs/design-system-impact.md

 layout: layouts/content.njk
 subsection: About the Design System
 title: Impact of the Design System
-lede: Read how the MOJ Design System has reduced costs and helped users in MOJ (and beyond) by providing reusable building blocks to solve common problems.
+lede: The MOJ Design System has reduced costs and helped teams in MOJ (and beyond)

-spendLastUpdated: 19 November 2025
-peopleLastUpdated: 19 November 2025
-whatsNewLastUpdated: 19 November 2025
+spendLastUpdated: 20 February 2026

 overallSatisfaction: 3.7
 easeOfUse: 3.9